adelapie/ghidra-evm/README.md

 ### Thanks

 - This work was supported by the European Commission through the H2020 Programme’s Project M-Sec under Grant 814917.
-- ghidra-evm was presented in Black Hat Asia 2021, in the Arsenal track.
-You can find the slides at [slides](slides/)
+- Ghidra-EVM was presented in the arsenal track of Black Hat Asia 2021.
+You can find the slides [here](slides/).